-New York and Amsterdam are facing a myriad of similar issues: a housing shortage, a lack of public green space, out-dated infrastructure, polluted air and troublesome food production.
-Glimpses 2040 presented an exchange programme between the Center for Architecture in New York and the Amsterdam Centre for Architecture (ARCAM).
+New York and Amsterdam face many similar problems: housing shortages, insufficient public green space, outdated infrastructure, polluted air and troublesome food production.
+Glimpses 2040 presented an exchange programme between the Centre for Architecture in New York and the Amsterdam Centre for Architecture (ARCAM).
 The organisations commissioned Space&Matter to contemplate the future of dwelling in the Slotervaart Area of Amsterdam.

 In 2011, the Dutch parliament gave up on the once cherished multicultural society.
-The state's ideal, to be a society in which people with different cultural backgrounds respectfully coexist, did not materialise.
-We find ourselves in a fragmented society in which differences in culture, education level and political standpoint are becoming more distinct then ever.
-As a result, people are increasingly drawn to like minded individuals; they find security in a collective identity.
+The state's ideal, to be a society in which people with different cultural backgrounds respectfully coexist, never materialised.
+We now find ourselves in a fragmented society in which differences in culture, education level and political standpoint are becoming more distinct than ever before.
+As a result, people are increasingly drawn to likeminded individuals, finding security in collective identity.

-Since commercial developments are scarce, due to the financial climate, much hope is aimed at private initiatives.
-Especially, collective private commissioning (CPO) or building groups (usually friends or like-minded people).
-They are encouraged to take the initiative and develop their own buildings.
+Since commercial developments are scarce, due to the financial climate, urban decisionmakers invest a lot of hope in private initiatives, especially collective private commissioning (CPO) and building groups (usually friends or likeminded people).
+They are encouraged to develop their own buildings using their own initiative.

-Space&Matter imagined what it would be like if a complete neighbourhood were to be built up using building groups and that these groups were clustered in interest based building blocks with collective courtyards.
-The residents of the block would have the responsibility to fill the ground-floor plinth with specific amenities that would be accessible to the neighbourhood.
-Would people who feel safe in their collective dwelling environment be more open to others?
-Would approaching cultural differences at a block-scale create an inviting and accessible heterogeneous environment?
-Could a juxtaposition of these microcosms be a way to enable a socially sustainable society?
+Space&Matter imagined what it would be like if a complete neighbourhood were built up by clustering together these so-called building groups into interest-based building blocks, joined together by collective courtyards.
+In this scenario, residents of the block would have the responsibility to fill the ground-floor plinth with specific amenities that would be accessible to the neighbourhood.

-After a period of 'I' we are heading towards a time of 'we'.
-Clustering these ‘we’ groups could be a way to increase diversity and social cohesion, by harnessing and building around common interests.
+We are now emerging from a period of 'I' and heading towards one more concerned with 'we'.
+Clustering these ‘we’ groups could be a way to increase diversity and social cohesion.
 This glimpse into the future shows how this polarising trend could be turned into a cohesive strategy for a sustainable society.